 The lush foothill rainforests of the Nangaritza Valley protect the last remaining extensive band of forest connecting the Andes mountains around Ecuador’s Podocarpus National Park with the Amazon in Peru.
 Most other Amazonian foothill forests to the north have been destroyed by deforestation or degraded by cattle grazing.
-Nowhere else in Ecuador is there a corridor of forests that connect the high Andes to the remarkable Cordillera del Cóndor mountain range and the Amazon rainforest beyond.
+Nowhere else in Ecuador is there a corridor of forests that connects the high Andes to the remarkable Cordillera del Cóndor mountain range and the Amazon rainforest beyond.

 “For me, what makes Nangaritza such a magical place is its landscape, which feels both intimate and majestic.
 That’s a big part of what makes me want to protect Nangaritza, to preserve its beauty.
-I care about the biodiversity and the individual species too, but it’s the feeling that Nangaritza gives me that moves me.” – Matt Clark, Senior Adviser, Nature & Culture-Ecuador
+I care about the biodiversity and the individual species too, but it’s the feeling that Nangaritza gives me that moves me.” – Matt Clark, CEO, Nature & Culture-Ecuador

-The Nangaritza Valley is home to charismatic species such as the spectacled bear, mountain tapir and ocelot.
+The Nangaritza Valley is home to charismatic species such as the spectacled bear, mountain tapir, and ocelot.
 This region around Podocarpus National Park has an astonishing 600 bird species, including 60 species of hummingbirds, 80 different tanagers, and many endemic species found only in these mountains.
 The region has one of the highest concentrations of endangered plants in the world, and over 40% of the park’s 3,500 plant species are endemic to this area.